 Are you moving to the Netherlands or thinking of opening a Dutch bank account and not sure what to expect?
-Well, we’ve got quite a lot to get covered.
+Don’t worry, we’ve got all the info you need to get you started.

-Here we’ll cover all you need to know about debit cards, credit cards, the banking system (iDEAL), how much it’ll cost you to have a bank in NL, the issue with Visa and popular and best banks for expats and more.
+Here we’ll cover all you need to know about debit cards, credit cards, the banking system (iDEAL), how much it’ll cost you to have a bank in NL, the issue with Visa and the most popular banks for expats, among other things.

-All you need to know before we start is to do your research before you come!
-This guide will certainly help with that but don’t forget to take a look at the banks out there (we’ve listed them all later on in the article).
+All you need to know before we start is to do your research before you move to the Netherlands!
+This guide will certainly help with that but don’t forget to take a look at the banks out there (don’t worry, you’ll find a list below).

 Getting a debit card in the Netherlands

-Another thing to know about having a Dutch bank is that using your debit card to pay for things online can be a little difficult if you’re buying outside of the Netherlands, but we’ll get onto that later.
+Another thing to know about having a Dutch bank account is that using your debit card to pay for things online can be a little difficult if you’re buying outside of the Netherlands — we also get onto that later.
 Cards used in the Netherlands are usually Maestro, and Visa is used sparingly (not even accepted everywhere yet), but we’ve got a whole section on this to cover too.

-To open a bank account and therefore obtain a debit card is easy.
-We have a guide for this so check them out!
+To open a bank account and find yourself a debit card is easy.
+We even have a guide dedicated to this subject!